marko-knoebl/cc-course-web/exercise-movie-app.md

 For inspiration / React starter code, you can look at _exercise 12_ of the React exercise book ([solution of exercise 12](https://codesandbox.io/s/u5sifc?file=/src/App.jsx))

 You _don't_ have to include a movie player - you can just include a placeholder

+Some images will not exist - they are probably outdated - you can just show a blank space where the image would be.